Dr. Jim D. Hardwick

 Dr. Hardwick is available to meet individually with students to address needs or concerns.
-To schedule an appointment, please call the Student Life Office at Ph.
-4415.
+To schedule an appointment, please call the Student Life Office at (406) 447-5457.
 Dr. Hardwick can also be reached by email to address issues or concerns at firstname.lastname@example.org.

 Dr. Hardwick has his doctorate of education in Educational Policy and Administration from the University of Minnesota; his master's degree in Counselor Training from North Dakota State University; and his bachelor's degree with a double major in Management and Political Science from Minnesota State University Moorhead.

-A native of Fargo, North Dakota, Dr. Hardwick has been married to his wife, Sharon, for twenty-three years and the two of them are proud parents of a high school-age daughter, Libby.
-As a volunteer, Dr. Hardwick serves on the national board of directors of Theta Chi Fraternity and frequently offers presentations at regional and national leadership conferences.
+A native of Fargo, North Dakota, Dr. Hardwick has been married to his wife, Sharon, for twenty-six years and the two of them are proud parents of a college sophomore, Libby.
+As a volunteer, Dr. Hardwick has served on the national board of directors of Theta Chi Fraternity and frequently offers presentations at regional and national leadership conferences.
 He is also the college contact for Family Promise of Greater Helena and volunteers with Helena Food Share Kid Packs program.